Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 The compute size configuration determines the processing power of your database.

-6. When you have finished making your selections, click Create.
+6. When you finish making your selections, click Create.

-In a few moments, your read-only compute is provisioned and appears in the Computes section of the Branches page.
-This is your read replica.
+In a few seconds, your read replica is provisioned and appears on the Computes tab on the Branches page.
 The following section describes how to connect to your read replica.

 Connect to a read replica

-Connecting to a read replica is the same as connecting to any branch, except you connect via a read-only compute endpoint instead of a read-write compute endpoint.
+Connecting to a read replica is the same as connecting to any branch, except you connect via a read replica compute instead of your primary read-write compute.
 The following steps describe how to connect to your read replica with connection details obtained from the Neon Console.

 1. On the Neon Dashboard, under Connection Details, select the branch, the database, and the role you want to connect with.

 3. Select a connection string or a code example from the drop-down menu and copy it.
-This is the information you need to connect to the read replica from you client or application.
+This is the information you need to connect to the read replica from your client or application.

 A psql connection string appears similar to the following: